roglew/pappy-proxy/docs/source/tutorial.rst

 Then to run it::

-  itsPappyTime> lma
+  pappy> lma
-  Loaded "<Macro Macro 41855887 (brute)>" itsPappyTime> rma brute admin admin is not a user itsPappyTime> rma brute fooooo fooooo is not a user itsPappyTime> rma brute natas16 natas16 is a user! itsPappyTime>
+  Loaded "<Macro Macro 41855887 (brute)>" pappy> rma brute admin admin is not a user pappy> rma brute fooooo fooooo is not a user pappy> rma brute natas16 natas16 is a user! pappy>

 Awesome!
 Notice how we didn't have to deal with authentication either.
 This is because the authentication is handled by the ``Authorization`` header which was included in the generated request.